jaspreet39431/pps-report/report.md

     printf("\n%d x %d=%d",n,i,n*i);}
 }
 ```
-                                               EXPERIMENT NO: 15
+  #                                             Experiment No: 15
  Write a code to display the number is prime or not.
 ```C
 #include<stdio.h>
 #include<math.h>